To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Pro Tip: The Mona Lisa is located in the Denon section- get her out of the way, then explore the other amazing artwork the Louvre has to offer!

 What used to be the love lock bridge, Pont des Arts, was renovated sans locks in 2015 due to harm to the bridge under the crippling weight of the locks- but lovers fear not!
-On the Passerelle Léopold-Sedar-Senghor lovers have fought back with creating a new love lock bridge, which is slowly accumulating love from all around the world.
+On the Passerelle Léopold-Sedar-Senghor, lovers have fought back by creating a new love lock bridge, which is slowly accumulating love from all around the world.
 Purchase your love lock, write your names down, and throw the keys in the water so you’re sure to stay together forever!

-Why not pick up a baguette, some wine, and delicious brie and plop down on the grass next to the quintessential Parisian Icon- the Tour de Eiffel.
-Romantic, cheap, and a great way to people watch, you can’t go wrong with a picnic in Paris!
+Why not pick up a baguette, some wine, and delicious brie and plop down on the grass next to the quintessential Parisian Icon—the Tour de Eiffel?
+Romantic, cheap, and a great way to people-watch, you can’t go wrong with a picnic in Paris!

 For a beautiful panoramic shot of Paris, head into the Montmartre section and walk up to Sacre Coeur at sunset for a beautiful way to end the evening before you head to dinner.

-Lovers come together in Paris, and at I Love You: The Wall is no exception.
-612 tiles of enameled lava unite like glittering starts sprinkled across the evening sky with “I Love You: scripted in 250 languages.
+Lovers come together in Paris, and at the I Love You: The Wall is no exception.
+612 tiles of enameled lava unite like glittering stars sprinkled across the evening sky with “I Love You: scripted in 250 languages.
 Snap a picture of a kiss, or throw up “I Love You” in sign language to show the world all you need is love.

 It may seem a bit odd to visit a cemetery on a vacation- but this is no ordinary cemetery.
 Now home to some of the most important people to have ever lived, Chopin, Moliére, Oscar Wilde, Jim Morrison, various saints, and important Parisian families, this place will give you the spooks as you come the closest you are able to these historic people.
 For a moment you can pay tribute to your favorite artists in the largest cemetery in Paris, stretching across 110 acres.